sbrisard/janus/docs/materials.rst

 Isotropic, linear, elastic materials
 ------------------------------------

-Such materials are created from their shear modulus (μ) and Poisson ratio (ν) as follows
+Such materials are defined in the module :mod:`janus.material.elastic.linear.isotropic`.
+They are created from their shear modulus (μ) and Poisson ratio (ν) as follows

 >>> import janus.material.elastic.linear.isotropic as material
 >>> mat = material.create(1.0, 0.3, 3)